joelclermont/kendo-docs/howto/add-charts-and-graphs-to-an-application.md

 ---
-title: Add Charts and Graphs
+title: Add Charts and Gauges
-slug: howto-add-charts-and-graphs
+slug: howto-add-charts-and-gauges
 tags: How-To
 publish: true
 ---

-# How-To: Add Charts and Graphs with Kendo UI DataViz
+# How-To: Add Charts and Gauges with Kendo UI DataViz

-In this how-to, we'll examine how to add charts and graphs to an application with [Kendo UI DataViz](http://kendoui.com/dataviz.aspx).
+In this how-to, we'll examine how to add charts and gauges to an application or site with [Kendo UI DataViz](http://www.kendoui.com/dataviz.aspx).

 Let's begin by examining how to add an area chart to an existing page.
-For this example, let's assume the following HTML for this page:
+For this example, let's assume the following HTML:

 	<!DOCTYPE html>
 	<html lang="en">